doombubbles/bg3-mods/Wiki/Doombubbles---Difficulty.md

 ## Experimental Changes

-These changes are less set in stone and may be turned on/off periodicaly
+These changes are less set in stone and may be turned on or off periodically.

 ### Initiative D12 (Currently OFF)